dseguy/changedBehavior/behavior/unserialize_max_depth.rst

 	:og:url: https://php-tips.readthedocs.io/en/latest/tips/unserialize_max_depth.html
 	:og:locale: en

 unserialize() has now an option to limit the depth of nesting in the decoded structure.
 When that limit is reached, serialize() emits a warning, and stops processing the string.
-This is a security option, that prevents deep nested structure to be created and consume a lot of memory and processing power.
+This is a security option, that prevents deep nested structures to be created and consume a lot of memory and processing power.

 PHP code
 ________